Waltons’ ultimate guide to buying a greenhouse

 Long gone are the days when the only glazing option for your greenhouse was glass – easily cracked or shattered, it was a liability for anyone with children – now there are far better options to choose from.

 • Safety glass: Laminated so that if it does get broken, it won’t shatter.
-Safety glass means you benefit from glass’ chief advantage – namely that it doesn’t degrade in UV light – while making it safe for gardens in which children play.
+Safety glass gives you the benefit from glass’ chief advantage – namely that it doesn’t degrade in UV light – while making it safe for gardens in which children play.
 Glass also works best in tall windows, because unlike plastics, it won’t bow over time.

 • Polycarbonate: 200 times stronger than glass, like all plastics, this glazing solution weighs about half as much as glass, is ultrasafe, and offers better insulation capabilities than glass.
 Polycarbonate can be UV treated on both sides, so it doesn’t degrade in sunlight.
 Like with all plastics, you must take care when cleaning it because it’s easy to scratch.
 Polycarbonate is the most expensive of the plastics.